 Sunny Hollow Montessori was founded in 1981 by Mary Sue Dobbin, a Montessori teacher and early childhood advocate.
 The school’s name comes from Mary Sue’s childhood experience in her own backyard.
 As a blind child, she loved to spend time in a special spot where she would feel the sun on her face and felt safe and nurtured.
 She called that backyard place her “sunny hollow.”
 She named her school for the same feelings of security and welcome she wanted for her students.

-Sunny Hollow Montessori is celebrating over 30 years of serving children in the Twin Cities area.
+Sunny Hollow Montessori is celebrating nearly 40 years of serving children in the Twin Cities area.
 The school is a non-profit organization and is directed by a volunteer Board of Trustees.
 The school achieved Association Montessori Internationale (AMI) accreditation in 2005.

 Sunny Hollow Montessori is dedicated to high standards and a broad range of educational experiences that support and nurture for the intellectual, emotional and social well being of the child.